Do you constantly or interminably experience a sex addiction or obsession?

 As a clinical hypnotherapist I would also be using hypnosis and hypnotherapy to help you get those behaviours under control fast.
 With sex addiction it is important to get those behaviours under control so they do not further interfere with the quality of your normal, everyday living and relationships.

-So, when you are having trouble with sex addiction or people are complaining about your over-sexualised behaviour, it is important to act and get professional help.
+When you are having trouble with sex addiction or people are complaining about your over-sexualised behaviour, it is important to act and get professional help.

 These are complicated behaviours and addictions that need to be reviewed and treated holistically to help you move forward.